Aisam-ul-Haq Qureshi: 2006

 Aisam played at the Davis Cup where he wasn't able to help Pakistan, as they lost to Chinese Taipei 3–2.
 He travelled to the UK where he won a doubles futures title with Jean-François Bachelot.

-At the Davis Cup, Pakistan were beaten by India, despite Aisam winning both his matches.
-The season continued to be a struggle, however, in June he made it to only his second ever ATP tournament at the Ordina Open in 's-Hertogenbosch, Netherlands, losing out to third seed Mario Ančić, 6–7(3), 7–6, 5–7, in a closely fought match.
+At the Davis Cup, Pakistan was beaten by India, despite Aisam winning both his matches.
+The season continued to be a struggle, however, in June he made it to only his second-ever ATP tournament at the Ordina Open in 's-Hertogenbosch, Netherlands, losing out to third seed Mario Ančić, 6–7(3), 7–6, 5–7, in a closely fought match.

 He finally reached his first Challenger final of the year at the Bukhara Challenger, in Bukhara, Uzbekistan, reaching the doubles final with Indian Rohan Bopanna, but lost in straight sets.
 Aisam returned to Davis Cup action, but Pakistan fell to their third loss of the year, losing to China.
 This saw them relegated back to Asia/Oceania Group II.

-Going to India, he took part at the ATP tournament there, at the Kingfisher Airlines Tennis Open in Mumbai, and paired up with Leander Paes.
+Going to India, he took part in the ATP tournament there, at the Kingfisher Airlines Tennis Open in Mumbai, and paired up with Leander Paes.
 They beat Paraguay's Ramón Delgado and Greek Konstantinos Economidis 6–4, 6–4.
 But they lost the quarter-final to third seeds and eventual champions Mario Ančić and Indian Mahesh Bhupathi 6–1, 7–5.
 In the first Indo-Pak tennis series, he and Aqeel Khan were beaten in the 5 rubber tournament 3–2.
 He stayed in India to play on the futures circuit, where he won a single futures title.
 At the 2006 Asian Games in Doha, Qatar, Aisam reached the singles third round.
 In the doubles, he and Aqeel Khan progressed to the quarter-finals where they were beaten by first seeds and eventual champions Mahesh Bhupathi and Leander Paes 2–6, 4–6.
-In the team event they were knocked out in the first round.
+In the team event, they were knocked out in the first round.
 In December, Aisam was declared ITF player of the month.
 Aisam ended the year ranked 417th in singles and 365th in doubles.